 Medicare Part B covers two types of services, medically necessary services and preventive services.
 Medically necessary services include services or supplies that are required to treat or diagnose a medical condition.
 Preventive Services include health care services to prevent an illness or to detect and treat an illness in the early stages.

 Medicare medical insurance Part B is part of Original Medicare.
 It will cover 80% of the Medicare approved amount for certain medical services and treatments.
 Below will discuss what it covers, the different out of pocket costs, when to enroll and how to apply.

 What Does Medicare Part B Cover

-Medicare Part B covers medically necessary treatment for an injury, illness or health condition.
+Medicare Part B coverage includes benefits for a medically necessary treatment for an injury, illness or health condition.
 It also covers certain types of preventive care.
-The major benefits of Part B include:
+Medicare medical insurance helps pay for:

 - Doctor visits, including specialists, an annual physical and a second opinion before surgery

 - Tests such as X-rays, MRIs, CT Scans and EKGs

 - Outpatient surgery

 - Emergency room visits, including an ambulance if needed

 - Some diagnostic tests, like mammograms and colonoscopies